prasanthreact/react-next-router/README.md

       │    └── layout.jsx     # Layout for group
       ├── error.jsx           # Error boundary
       ├── 404.jsx             # Not Found page
-      ├── pending.jsx         # Pending component (renders while loading)
+      ├── loading.jsx         # Loading component (renders while loading)
 ```

 > You can `loader.jsx` alongside any `page.jsx` to fetch data before rendering the page.
-> Add a `app/pending.jsx` file to show a loading UI while the loader is running.
+> Add a `app/loading.jsx` file to show a loading UI while the loader is running.

 ---